calaldees/teachingWorkshops/teacherTraining/cpd.md

     * > Teachers then write a model answer for the end-of-unit assessment task
       > ...
       > Having been through the steps needed to produce the model answers themselves, teachers are able to give clear and detailed explanations and anticipate where misconceptions arise (Rosenshine, 2010; Coe et al., 2014).

+TASK1 (10min): Think (solo) of how you would run your dream Computing department TASK2 (10min): Roleplay - asked to come to front and address your Computing team (thats us) for the year ahead

 Organisations that focus on Teacher CPD